RuneBlaze/atomicx/README.md

 [![PyPI version](https://badge.fury.io/py/atomicx.svg)](https://badge.fury.io/py/atomicx)

 atomicx is an easy-to-use atomics library for Python, providing atomic integer, boolean, and floats.
 It allows you to perform atomic operations on shared variables, ensuring thread-safety and preventing race conditions in concurrent programming.
-Everything is entirely lock-free and is backed by Rust's atomic types.
+Everything is entirely lock-free and is backed by Rust's atomic types (or from `portable-atomic`).

 ## Features